If You've Suffered a Traumatic Brain Injury in an 18-Wheeler Truck Wreck, You'll Need a Good Lawyer

 - Closed Head Injuries: Closed head injuries occur when the brain impacts the inside of the skull.
-This can happen when the head is suddenly jolted forward as when hit from behind by a commercial truck going at a high rate of speed.
-The head and body goes forward forcing the brain against the skull.
+This can happen when the head is suddenly jolted forward, as when hit from behind by a commercial truck going at a high rate of speed.
+The head and body goes forward, forcing the brain against the skull.
 This kind of injury often causes bleeding, tissue damage, swelling and fluid buildup in the skull and brain.

-- Anoxic injuries: An anoxic injury occurs when there is a lack of oxygen to the brain causing vast number of cells to die.
+- Anoxic injuries: An anoxic injury occurs when there is a lack of oxygen to the brain, causing vast number of cells to die.
 This kind of injury can have widespread effects throughout various parts of the brain.

 - Toxic injuries: Toxic injuries occur from exposure or inhalation of certain toxic chemicals that damage the blood and tissue of the brain.

 Of the four major categories of traumatic brain injuries, closed head injuries are the most common in motor vehicle accidents.
-If you are involved in an accident with a commercial truck, your traumatic brain injury probably occurred from the impact of your head hitting something at a high velocity during the accident.
+If you were involved in an accident involving a commercial truck, your traumatic brain injury probably occurred from the impact of your head hitting something at a high velocity during the accident.
 The movement of your head and brain during the accident crashing together can cause damage to your brain resulting in a traumatic brain injury.